mciantyre/LabVLC/README.md

 4. Stop the video when desired (```LabVLC - StopControl.vi```)
 5. Release the VLC media player using ```LabVLC - TerminateControl.vi```

-See ```LabVLC - Example.vi``` to try out a simple video player
+See ```LabVLC - Example.vi``` to try out a simple video player (pictured above)

 ### Future work
-1. Rewrite documentation to correspond with version 1.0 changes
-2. Rewind and fast-forward capabilities
+- Rewind and fast-forward capabilities
-3. Chapter skipping and video bookmarking
+- Chapter skipping and video bookmarking